Children's geographies: Theoretical trends

-A second key conceptual trend has been in work on Subjectivity, children's Political geography and emotion.
-For instance, Louise Holt (2013) uses the work of Judith Butler to critically examine the emergence of the infant as a 'subject' through power relations that are often gendered, as well as infanthood is a stage in the lifecourse that is subject to particular kinds of social construction.
-Elsewhere, there has been a surge in interest in children's political geographies, which has to some extent been informed both by developments in nonrepresentational theory and in theories of subjectivity.
-Central to this scholarship (especially in the work of Tracey Skelton, Kirsi Pauliina Kallio and Jouni Hakli) has been a move beyond a traditional concern with children's participation in decision-making processes to highlight the range of ways in which they may be 'political' - from 'micropolitical' engagements with ethnic or social in the school or the street to critical considerations of major policy documents such as the Convention on the Rights of the Child.
+A second key conceptual trend has been in work on subjectivity, children's political geography and emotion.
+For instance, Louise Holt (2013) uses the work of Judith Butler to critically examine the emergence of the infant as a 'subject' through power relations that are often gendered, as well as infanthood as a stage in the course of life that is subject to particular kinds of social construction.
+Elsewhere, there has been a surge in interest in children's political geographies, that has to some extent been informed both by developments in non-representational theory and in theories of subjectivity.
+Central to this scholarship (especially in the work of Tracey Skelton, Kirsi Pauliina Kallio and Jouni Hakli) has been a move beyond a traditional concern with children's participation in decision-making processes to highlight the range of ways in which they may be 'political'—from 'micropolitical' engagements with ethnic or social divisions in the school or the street to critical considerations of major policy documents such as the Convention on the Rights of the Child.

-Louise Holt's work on subjectivity also connects with a wider, ongoing interest in the Emotional geography of childhood and youth (Bartos, 2012, Blazek, 2013), which, although overlapping with interests in nonrepresentational children's geographies, also has its roots in feminist theory.
-Notably, such approaches informed seminal texts that were important to the early development of children's geographies, particularly in Sarah Holloway's work on parenting and local childcare cultures.
-More recently, there has been a reinvigoration of interest in parenting, some of which has driven theorisations of the emotions that characterise the intimacy of parent/carer-child relationships - especially where these are cut across by policies designed to intervene into the spaces of parenting.
-This work has therefore been crucial in linking together the apparently small-scale concerns of intimate family life with 'bigger' concerns such as Government policy-making and school-based interventions.
+Louise Holt's work on subjectivity also connects with a wider, ongoing interest in the emotional geography of childhood and youth (Bartos, 2012, Blazek, 2013), which, although overlapping with interests in non-representational children's geographies, also has its roots in feminist theory.
+Such approaches informed early texts that were important to the early development of children's geographies, particularly in Sarah Holloway's work on parenting and local childcare cultures.
+More recently, there has been a reinvigoration of interest in the study of parenting, some of which has driven theorisations of the emotions that characterise the intimacy of parent/caregiver-child relationships—especially where these are cut across by policies designed to intervene into the spaces of parenting.
+This work has therefore linked together the apparently small-scale concerns of intimate family life with larger concerns such as government policy-making and school-based interventions.

-Children in the environment
+Needed research areas

-Since the age range assumed to constitute as childhood is quite vague within the cumulative research of children's geographies it is evident the multitude of environments they experience will be quite broad.
-The array of spaces and places experienced by children includes, but are not restricted to, homes, schools, playgrounds, neighbourhoods, streets, cities, countries, landscapes of consumption, and cyberspace.
-As environment has been noted by a multitude of social geographers to entail a socio-spatial aspect, it is important to note that over time the recognition of the multiplicity of the term "environment" has both diverged and converged as social geography has evolved (Valentine, 2001; Bowlby, 2001).
+Because the age range assumed to constitute childhood is quite vague within the cumulative research of children's geographies, it is evident that the multitude of environments that children experience will be quite broad.
+The array of spaces and places experienced by children includes, but is not restricted to, homes, schools, playgrounds, neighbourhoods, streets, cities, countries, landscapes of consumption and cyberspace.
+As environment has been noted by a multitude of social geographers to entail a sociospatial aspect, Over time, recognition of the multiplicity of the term 'environment' has both diverged and converged as social geography has evolved (Valentine, 2001; Bowlby, 2001).